-As she stumbles through each day, trying to raise two young daughters alone, Joanne she soon learns that Jeff’s basement tinkering had led to a remarkable invention: a machine that can record memories and play them back in someone else’s mind.
+Nothing could prepare Joanne for the secrets her husband left behind.
+As she stumbles through each day, trying to raise their daughters alone, Joanne soon learns that Jeff’s basement tinkering had led to a remarkable invention: a machine that can record memories and play them back in someone else’s mind.

-Joanne’s heartache must take a backseat as she struggles to find balance.
+Now, Jeff’s partner-in-crime wants to turn their unfinished project into a money-making scheme, while Joanne’s best friend fears the danger of dredging up buried memories.
+Joanne’s heartache must take a backseat as she struggles to find a way forward.
 She’s torn between supporting the future of her husband’s incredible discovery and keeping her own troubled history safely locked in the past.

 The Insistence of Memory gently bends reality as it explores grief, friendship, and the ethics of privacy.

 Available in paperback and ebook editions, 300 pages.

 As a work of speculative fiction, the story is set in our contemporary world with the addition of a machine that can record memories and play them back in someone else’s mind.
 This sci-sfi twist questions the future of technology while also leading into the story’s elements of mystery.
 Note: The Insistence of Memory includes adult language and themes.

 Chapter One – The ceiling is smooth and white above Joanne’s head.
 Shadows play on the wall as light filters in through the partially drawn shades.
 Joanne doesn’t notice the worn paperback that is spread open, its pages bent, less than a foot from her head.
 She doesn’t notice the book light, fallen forgotten on the floor, still shining faintly in the morning light.